Scott J. Demel, Ph.D.

 Selected Publications & Conference Presentations

 Demel, Scott J. (2014).
-Cultural Features at the New Lenox Site in The Late Prehistoric and Proto-Historic Components at the New Lenox Site, Illinois; edited by Rochelle Lurie (submitted).
+Cultural Features at the New Lenox Site in The Late Prehistoric and Proto-Historic Components at the New Lenox Site, Illinois; edited by Rochelle Lurie (submitted, under revision).

 Lurie, Rochelle, Doug Kullen, and Scott J. Demel (2009).
 Defining the Archaic in Northern Illinois – In Archaic Societies – Diversity and Complexity Across the Midcontinent; edited by Thomas E. Emerson, Dale L. McElrath, and Andrew C. Fortier (Albany: State University of New York Press, March 2009)

 Legg, Robert J.a, Joyce Neilsonc, and Scott J. Demelb (2020).
 Novel use of cathodoluminescence to identify differences in source rocks for late PalaeoIndian quartzite tools in Archaeometry.

 Legg, Robert J., and Scott J. Demel (2019).
 Ground Penetrating Radar in the northern Great Lakes: a trial survey of a Contact Period occupation in Marquette County, Michigan in Midcontinental Journal of Archaeology, Published online, December 2019; Volume 45, 2020 - Issue 1.